willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 ## Properties contained in the export file and their descriptions

-After running the PowerShell cmdlet to export your user's data from Copilot Lab, you'll receive one file in your download location folder.
+After running the PowerShell cmdlet to export your user's data from Copilot Prompt Gallery, you'll receive one file in your download location folder.
 You can use the information in the following sections to help you understand the properties you see in the file you received.

 ### Export file for the saved and shared prompts of a specific user